Lamont-Labs/QuantraCore/README.md

 ---

-## Disclaimers
+## Disclaimer

-This is a demonstration repository only - no trading advice or financial activity.
+This is a demonstration and research repository only.
+No trading advice or financial activity is provided.
 All data is synthetic or public domain.
 No production trading systems are connected.
+Past analysis does not guarantee future results.

 ---

 **Persistence = Proof.**
 Every build, every log, every checksum - reproducible by design.

+*QuantraCore Apex v9.0-A | Lamont Labs | November 2025*